National Hardwood Lumber Association: History

 Due to the Great Fire of 1871, NHLA was unable to erect their own offices in 1898, therefore they first established themselves in a dimly lit office of the Chicago Hardwood Lumber Exchange, where the first meeting of the 37 founders took place on April 8, 1898.
 The cities represented at this meeting were Cincinnati, OH; Chicago, IL; Boston, MA; Minneapolis, MN; Memphis, TN; Cairo, IL; St. Louis, MO; and Racine, WI.
 This array of attendance showed the critical situation which was threatening the industry through lack of uniform grading rules.

 William A. Bennett of Bennett & Witte Company was elected the first President of NHLA and immediately appointed a committee to draft the first rules for inspection.
 The first Rules Committee met with 59 firms and nine markets represented, and the committee established the first standardized set of hardwood lumber grading rules.

 In 1901 the Inspection Bureau was created to fulfill the uniform application of the NHLA grading rules.
 The Bureau was independent of NHLA and consisted of nine members appointed by the president.

-In 1948, the NHLA held its 50thanniversary meeting in Cincinnati, and attendance set at a new all-time record.
+In 1948, the NHLA held its 50th anniversary meeting in Cincinnati, and attendance set at a new all-time record.
 Post-war construction and the advent of participation in the Korean War led to the hardwood industry (as well as the NHLA grading standards) to being tested to its fullest potential.

 Prior to 1979, the NHLA headquarters was in Chicago, IL, but in July 1979, the Association moved to Memphis, Tennessee.
 This was the beginning of a new era in the history of the NHLA.

-For its first 75 years, the NHLA only offered Inspection Services to its members, however, with the move to Memphis, the NHLA added a variety of additional programs.
+For its first 75 years, the NHLA only offered Inspection Services to its members, however, with the move to Memphis, NHLA added a variety of additional programs.